-THE MORAL IS: Luck comes from actions, not from stars.
+The moral is: Luck comes from actions, not from stars.

-The Prince Who Had A Plan

-[The Power of Superstition]
+The Prince Who Had A Plan [The Power of Superstition]

-NCE UPON A TIME, King Brahmadatta was ruling in Benares, in northern India.
+Once upon a time, King Brahmadatta was ruling in Benares, in northern India.
 The Enlightenment Being was born as his son the prince.
 Being quite intelligent, he completed his entire education by the age of 16.
 So, at this early age, his father made him second in command.